 For starters, it’s important to remember a few things.
 First, the 49ers would have cut Colin Kaepernick if he hadn’t opted out of his remaining contract with the 49ers.
 G.M.
 John Lynch said so, emphatically, on PFT Live.
 Second, Kaepernick has received no offers of employment since becoming a free agent in March 2017.
 Third, he has had only one visit since becoming a free agent in March 2017, with the Seahawks later that year.
 Fourth, no team has invited him for a workout.

 Those are facts.
 They are verifiable.
 They are undisputable.
-As NFLPA executive director De Smith likes to you, you’re entitled to your own opinion, but you’re not entitled to your own facts.
+As NFLPA executive director De Smith likes to say, you’re entitled to your own opinion, but you’re not entitled to your own facts.

 Some have argued that Kaepernick rejected an opportunity to sign with the Broncos since becoming a free agent in March 2017.
 That is false.
 The Broncos considered trading for Kaepernick in 2016 (after the retirement of Peyton Manning and defection of Brock Osweiler to Houston), before Kaepernick ever protested during the anthem, but he declined to reduce his guaranteed salary to facilitate a trade.
 Then, once he became a free agent in 2017, the Broncos showed no interest, arguing basically that he had his chance to sign with the team in 2016.
 (Meanwhile, Osweiler was offered a contract in 2017, a year after spurning the Broncos for the Texans.)